sockeqwe/website-old/_posts/2015-08-18-dont-interrupt-user-flow.md

 tags: [android, ui, ux, RecyclerView]
 ---

 From my point of view user experience is a very important topic but sometimes doesn't get the attention it deserves.
-In this blog post I want to show you how to use **RecyclerView** to build an outstanding user experience by not interrupting the user's flow.
+In this blog post I want to show you how to use **RecyclerView** to build an user experience that is not interrupting the user's flow.

 I'm very lucky to work in a very talented team at [Tickaroo](https://www.tickaroo.com) where we are building and maintaining the android and iOS apps for kicker, one of the most important football magazine in Europe (even though the main language is German).
 The app basically displays news about football (but also about other sports), live scores & live updates (push notifications), statistics, videos, photo galleries and so on and so forth.
-A few days ago we published an update for the [kicker android app](https://play.google.com/store/apps/details?id=com.netbiscuits.kicker) where we integrated a new interactive feature: tip game (betting game, footy tipping, tip guessing or whatever the word for that is in your local area).
+A few days ago we published an update for the [kicker android app](https://play.google.com/store/apps/details?id=com.netbiscuits.kicker) where we integrated a new interactive feature: tip game (betting game, footy tipping, tip guessing or whatever the name for that is in your local area).
 So the idea is that the users of the kicker app try to guess the results of football games and get points when the guessed results are correct.

 When starting the kicker app you see a `RecyclerView` displaying different items, amongst others news articles, game results and upcoming games.
 The first question is how do we integrate the new tip game feature?
 Next, how does the user can submit "tips" (try to guess the result) for a game?
-We could have made our life easy (from developers point of view) and just start a new Activity to display a list of games the user can submit "tips" (try to guess the result) for.
-But we decided to implement two _"modes"_ as we already display the games the user can guess results in the RecyclerView: The _"normal"_ mode where our users see the upcoming games or results of the last games and the _"tip"_ mode where users can submit a tip (guess the result) and see if their guess was correct after the game is finished.
+We could have made our life easy (from developers point of view) and just start a new Activity to display a list of games the user can submit "tips" for (try to guess the result).
+But we decided to implement two _"modes"_ because we already display the last results and upcoming games in the RecyclerView: The _"normal"_ mode where our users see the upcoming games or results of the last games and the _"tip"_ mode where users can submit a tip (guess the result) and see if their guess was correct after the game is finished.
 So the final result looks like this:

 <p>
 <iframe width="420" height="315" src="https://www.youtube.com/embed/7XAe3zd0fdU" frameborder="0" allowfullscreen></iframe>